fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Using docker-compose

-In the previous section we created express-server and knew that it runs in port 3000, and ran it with `docker build -t express-server . && docker run -p 3000:3000 express-server`.
-This already looks like something you'd need to put into a script to remember.
+In the previous section we created express-server and knew that it runs in port 3000, and ran it with _docker build -t express-server . && docker run -p 3000:3000 express-server_.
+This already looks like something you would need to put into a script to remember.
 Fortunately docker offers us a better solution.

 Docker-compose is another amazing tool, which can help us manage containers.
 We are going to start using docker-compose as we learn more about containers as it will help us save some time with the configuration.